iancookwestgate/Finding-Congress/README.md

 ## Planned Features

 * The site is currently laid out to only track senators.
 It will eventually include details of House representatives too.
+* Issue selection functionality is not yet included.
 * The background/theme of the site will change based on what state you selected (to encourage the user to look into states beyond just their own).
 * Incentives for the user to return to the site.
 This could take the form of remembering previous user searches and/or establishing a database so the user can save/recommend their searches to other users.